 Nationalpark Neusiedlersee – Seewinkel

-Neusiedler See is the largest steppe lake in Europe, and brimming with wildlife.
-The national park at Illmitz in the South Eastern corner of the lake is a little less than one quarter of Vienna in size.
+As Europe’s largest steppe lake Lake Neusiedl brims with wildlife.
+Actually, the national park at Illmitz in the South Eastern corner of the lake lets you explore the lake’s natural beauty.
+As for size, the national park is a little less than one quarter of Vienna in size.
 Hundreds of different birds, amphibians, fishes and insects live in the vast reed belt that girds the shores.
 You can visit the national park the whole year round.
 The best seasons for this are the spring, summer, and the autumn.

 Tours: Information Centre National Park Neusiedler See – Seewinkel; Hauswiese, 7142 Illmitz; e-mail: firstname.lastname@example.org